ramensoftware/windows-11-file-explorer-styling-guide/Themes/WindowGlass/README.md

 # WindowGlass theme for Windows 11 File Explorer Styler
-A theme that gives a modern, glassy aesthetic to the Windows 11 File Explorer.
+A theme that gives a modern, glassy aesthetic with a compact layout to the Windows 11 File Explorer.

 **Author**: [Nathaniel4JC](https://github.com/Nathaniel4JC)